hbc/Intro-to-Unix/lessons/04_permissions_and_environment_variables.md

 # at the end of the file type in the following - "export PATH=/opt/bcbio/centos/bin:$PATH"
 # Don't forget the ":" between!
 # Make sure there are no spaces in PATH=/opt/bcbio/centos/bin:$PATH!
+# Make sure there is no "/" after "bin" and ":"
 ```

 ## **Permissions**